ARpattern/ar-interaction-patterns/_patterns/sub/sub_1_1_Avatar Guide.md

 ## Notes

-The Avatar Guide sub-pattern enhances social presence and reduces cognitive overhead by translating directional data into anthropomorphic motion.
-Adaptive speed regulation mitigates user frustration caused by mismatched walking paces, while the hand-menu prevents visual clutter in the primary field of view.
+By anthropomorphizing wayfinding, the Avatar Guide reduces cognitive load and fosters social presence.
+Its adaptive pacing prevents visitor frustration caused by mismatched walking speeds, while gesture‑activated controls minimize visual clutter.
+The use of themed avatars can further reinforce the institution’s narrative identity.